Nancy Pelosi Says Police Unions Want To Be Part of the Conversation About Police Reform

 Pelosi also discussed former Vice President Joe Biden’s campaign for president, as well as his decision to pick a woman as his running mate, which she said was “absolutely great.”

 When asked whether she believes Biden should select a woman of color, Pelosi said Biden has a good selection of “candidates across the board.”
-She added that she is “confident in the direction that he may go in … And I know that the decision is his, so I wouldn’t even think of making a suggestion.”
+She added that she is “confident about the direction he may go in … And I know that the decision is his, so I wouldn’t even think of making a suggestion.”

 “It’s going to be pretty exciting.
 It’s historic,” she said of the choice, sharing that she’d been the chair of the host committee for the Democratic convention in 1984 when Rep. Geraldine Ferraro was nominated to be Walter Mondale’s vice president, becoming the first woman on a major party’s presidential ticket.
 “It was like something we had never seen before.
 It was thunderous, the response,” she reflected.
 “How people were so excited about it.
 And that was a long time ago.”